-ADVANCED STEERING & SUSPENSIONS, BRAKES & PC BASED DIAGNOSTICS
+ADVANCED STEERING & SUSPENSIONS, BRAKES & PC BASED DIAGNOSTICS suspensions and brake systems.

-During this course, the student will review basic steering and suspension systems.
-They will then be introduced to advanced design, construction, and theory of the medium/heavy-duty truck front and rear suspensions and brake systems.
 Students will also perform diagnosis, service, and repairs on these same systems.
 Students will also be introduced to advanced design, construction, and theory of the medium/heavy truck onboard computer systems that include engine and body computers, input/output sensors, electronic instrumentation, electronic lighting, anti-theft, passive restraint, electrical accessories, and electronic chassis controls.
 The shop/lab work will consist of the student is applying the recommended shop and personal safety procedures, and learning how to read and interpret wiring diagrams, and correctly identifying and using the service tools and test equipment required to perform diagnosis, service, and repairs on on-board computer systems.
 The student can expect 38 hours of homework during this course.
 This course includes OEM training modules.